Gordon Davis: Civic and cultural involvement

 Davis is one of four Founding Trustees of the Central Park Conservancy along with Elizabeth Barlow Rogers, William Sperry Beinecke and Richard Gilder.
 Davis and these three individuals, together with Mayor Koch, conceived and established the Conservancy in 1980–1982.
 The Conservancy has completely restored and rebuilt and maintains the Olmsted and Vaux landmark Central Park.
 Davis is the Founding Chairman of Jazz at Lincoln Center (JALC).
 In 1989 he joined jazz musician and educator Wynton Marsalis, Lincoln Center chairman George Weissman and author Albert Murray to spearhead the founding of JALC.
 As chairman of JALC from its inception in 1989 until 2001, Davis "was a driving force in [JALC] becoming an independent constituent of Lincoln Center Inc., in July 1996, equal to each of the other performing arts on the Lincoln Center campus and also in the conception and construction of [JALC's] home Frederick P. Rose Hall, the 'House of Swing'."

 Davis, who served as president of Lincoln Center in 2001, was selected in 2016 as a Founding Member of the Performing Arts Hall of Fame at Lincoln Center.
 He is a Life Trustee of the New York Public Library and was appointed in 2010 by President Barack Obama to serve a six-year term as a trustee of the Kennedy Center for the Performing Arts.
+He served on the Board of Directors at Jazz at Lincoln Center and is currently listed as a Director Emeritus.